top of page

 Leaf Close Up

-A 20-year-old sets out on a 272-mile journey of the oldest long-distance hiking trail in America in this audio documentary piece about adventure, community, nature, and discovery.
+A 20-year-old sets out on a 272-mile journey of the oldest long-distance hiking trail in America in this documentary radio play about adventure, community, nature, and discovery.

 THE STORY